-Thus, adoption of the recommended Bd standard not only would implement a unanimously-adopted certification and handling measure, which the United States voted for, it also would give assurance to amphibian exporters and importers that this nation is acting consistently with World Trade Organization (WTO) trade discipline.
+Thus, adoption of the recommended Bd standard not only would implement a unanimouslyadopted certification and handling measure the USDA VS voted for, it also would give assurance to amphibian exporters and importers that this nation is acting consistently with World Trade Organization (WTO) trade discipline (the United States is a WTO member).
 Adoption of the standard would provide the "optimal level of animal health security" from Bd based on the consensus of global amphibian experts.

 The OIE Bd standard is not self-executing; it is merely recommended.
-To become law in the United States the standard must be adopted as a regulation.
+To become law in the United States the standard must be adopted into a regulation.
 Key provisions in the OIE standard are excerpted in Box 1; they directly address how to stop Bd from arriving via shipments of live amphibians from countries where Bd is known or likely to occur (i.e., from locations "not declared free" of Bd, inclusion of illustrative provisions in Box 1 does not imply this petition is limited to them.)

-For example, the standard includes the common-sense and flexible precaution that, when importing live amphibians from a country or region that has not been declared free of Bd, an importing country should require an "international aquatic animal health certificate" issued by the exporting country certifying the amphibians in the shipment have either been treated to eradicate any infection and subsequently tested to confirm absence of the disease according to expert specifications provided by the OIE, or the importing country should take other appropriate infection-prevention
+For example, the standard includes the common-sense and flexible precaution that, when importing live amphibians from a country or region that has not been declared free of Bd, an importing country should require an "international aquatic animal health certificate" issued by the exporting country certifying the amphibians in the shipment have either been treated to eradicate any infection and subsequently tested to confirm absence of the disease according to expert specifications provided by the OIE, or the importing country should take other appropriate infection-prevention handling measures.
+(Box 1.)
+The latter would include, for example, ensuring lifelong quarantine of those shipped animals in a "biosecure" facility from which Bd would not be able to spread to other populations.
+Biosecure facilities typically would be research laboratories and accredited zoos, but would exclude pet stores, wholesale facilities and households.